The world wide supply chain for electronic components, has been dramatically impacted by the global pandemic causing a component shortage.

 The rise of 5G technology is playing a vital role in demand

-As the world continues its transition from 4G technology to 5G, many major players, especially in mainland China placed massive orders just after the Chinese New Year (February 12th).
-The 5G market was originally predicted to hit 500 million for the year but instead hit the 500 million mark after those orders were placed.
+As the world continues its transition from 4G technology to 5G, many major players, especially in mainland China, placed massive orders just after the Chinese New Year (February 12th).
+The 5G market was originally predicted to hit 500 million during the year but instead hit the 500 million mark after the placement of those orders.
 Keep in mind that this excludes Samsung and Apple, two of the world’s largest smartphone manufacturers.

 Three major global chip plants have resumed operation, the industry looks forward

 There is good news on the horizon.
 Renesas Electronics Corporation has resumed manufacturing after a level 6 earthquake occurred on February 13th, 2021.
 Luckily, their downtime and damage were minimal, so they were able to resume production within a week.
 Additionally, three major chip plants in Austin, Texas – NXP, Infineon, and Samsung were shut down because of the severe winter weather that occurred in Texas during February.

 Who does this chip shortage directly affect?
 Everyone!
 As a result, this allocation will continue to drive up prices and demand for electronics at least through the second quarter of 2021.